Days of Our Lives (Bro'Sis album)

 Days of Our Lives is the second studio album by German pop group Bro'Sis.
-It was released on May 13, 2003, by Cheyenne Records, Polydor and Zeitgeist.
+It was released on 13 May 2003, by Cheyenne Records, Polydor and Zeitgeist.
 It was primarily produced by Thorsten Brötzmann, with additional production from Peter Ries, Marc Mozart, Ken & Jon, and others.
 The album reached the top ten in Germany.
 Days of our Lives spawned two singles, including double A-single "Oh No"/"Never Stop" and a single remix of "V.I.P.", the band's first release without original bandmate Indira Weis.

+Critical reception

+Alexander Cordas from laut.de found that "the producer team behaves cheekily towards the end of the catastrophe [...]
+The motto "steal here and steal there, make it Bro'Sis trallala" is the quintessence of the album.
+When trying to tailor urban sounds to Bro'Sis' provincial balls, the songwriters, producers and band fail miserably."